 a.
-New Facilities.

-On or after the effective date of this article, all new facilities that will discharge fats, oil and grease into the County owned collection system shall install an approved, properly operated and maintained grease interceptor.
-Requests for the installation of hydro-mechanicals may be submitted to the Director and shall be accompanied by a written justification statement for the request.
-The Director shall have the discretion to approve or deny the installation of hydro-mechanicals or alternative interceptors.
+New facilities.
+On or after the effective date of this article, all new facilities that will discharge fats, oil and grease into the county owned collection system shall install an approved, properly operated and maintained grease interceptor.
+Requests for the installation of hydro-mechanicals may be submitted to the director and shall be accompanied by a written justification statement for the request.
+The director shall have the discretion to approve or deny the installation of hydro-mechanicals or alternative interceptors.
 Sizing calculations shall be in accordance to the formulas listed in Chapter 64E of the Florida Administrative Code, latest edition.

 b.
-Existing Facilities.
+Existing facilities.

-- 1. Expansion, Renovation or Remodel of Existing Facilities.
+1. Expansion, renovation or remodel of existing facilities.
 On or after the effective date of this article, users of existing facilities who desire to expand or renovate to include a food service facility where such facilities did not previously exist, shall install an approved, properly operated and maintained grease interceptor or grease trap.
-Sizing calculations shall be in accordance to the formulas listed in Chapter 64E of the Florida Administrative, latest edition.
+Sizing calculations shall be in accordance to the formulas listed in Chapter 64E of the Florida Administrative Code, latest edition.
 Grease interceptors or grease traps shall be installed prior to the opening or reopening of said facilities.
+Users of existing facilities who desire to remodel the food preparation or kitchen waste plumbing facilities that are subject to a permit issued by the building official shall install an approved, properly operated and maintained grease trap.

+2. Non-compliant existing facilities.

-Users of existing facilities who desire to remodel the food preparation or kitchen waste plumbing facilities that are subject to a permit issued by the Building Official shall install an approved, properly operated and maintained grease interceptor or grease trap. - 2.
-Non-compliant Existing Facilities. - c.
-When an existing facility changes ownership and/or use, within one hundred and eighty days of being notified by the Department of non-compliance, the existing facility that is not in compliance with this article shall be required to install an approved grease interceptor or grease trap. - d.
-The compliance date under this subsection shall be determined by the Department.
-Any requests for extensions shall be made in writing to the Department, at least fifteen days prior to the compliance date.
+A. When an existing facility changes ownership and/or use, within 180 days of being notified by the department of non-compliance, the existing facility that is not in compliance with this article shall be required to install an approved grease interceptor or grease trap.

+B. The compliance date under this subsection shall be determined by the department.
+Any requests for extensions shall be made in writing to the department, at least 15 days prior to the compliance date.
 The written request shall include the reason for the user's failure or inability to comply with the compliance date, the amount of additional time needed to complete the remaining work, and the steps to be taken to avoid future delays.